spenc259/Remote-Manager/README.md

 # Theme-Pusher
-A Wordpress Plugin to push theme updates to a remote site
+A Wordpress Plugin to push theme updates to a remote site.
+Requires installation of Theme-Puller plugin into any remote site that you would like to manage.